denim-bluu/photo_file_sorter/README.md

 ### Disclaimer

 Currently, this tool is pretty basic and only supports .JPG, .JPEG, .RAF and .MOV files.
-It also doesn't support videos yet.
-I'm NOT planning to add support for other file types or videos.
+I'm **NOT** planning to add support for other file types or videos.
 This is just a mini project I made for fun.
 Also, this tool will not be responsible for any data loss or corruption.
 Use it at your own risk.

 ### Installing